dy0gu/dotfiles/README.md

 > [!NOTE]
 > Once `flakes` leave experimental state this first step is no longer needed and will be deleted, whenever that may be.

-- Enable the `flakes` experimental feature *or* skip this step if already enabled.
+- Enable the `flakes` experimental feature.

-  - Add this line to your existing configuration, which can be edited using `sudo nano /etc/nixos/configuration.nix` on a minimal install:
+  - Add this line to the existing initial configuration, which can be edited using `sudo nano /etc/nixos/configuration.nix`, since `nano` is installed by default:

       ```nix
       nix.settings.experimental-features = [ "nix-command" "flakes" ];